 The girl never left the beach, she never stopped waiting.
 The days turned to weeks, turned to months, turned to years, and the girl stayed on that beach and waited.
-She changed, she grew, she matured.
-But her two boys never returned.
+She changed, she grew, but her two boys never returned.

 Same girl, different story.
 A shadow of the girl sat in a white room, all alone.
 In her lap she held a sketchbook.
-She draws in it to pass the time.
-She draws to not forget.
-She draws to show that she isn't alone.
+She drew in it to pass the time.
+She drew so as not to forget.
+She drew to prove that she wasn't alone.

-The bright boy charged, the scythe man swung.
+The bright boy charged, the scythed man swung.